McCarthy compares and contrasts

 It is worth noting that, very similarly, the Obama Justice Department and the FBI did not seize the servers of the Democratic National Committee, even though much of the collusion case hinges on the conclusion that these servers were hacked by Russian operatives.
 Instead, the FBI politely requested that the servers be surrendered so the Bureau’s own renowned forensic investigators could examine them.
 When the DNC refused, the Justice Department did not issue a subpoena or obtain a search warrant; to the contrary, the FBI and DOJ agreed to accept the findings of CrowdStrike, a private investigative firm retained by the DNC’s (and the Clinton campaign’s) attorneys.

 If you seek to understand the deep meaning of the Mueller investigation, the whole thing is must reading.
-It takes a look back in ager at the phoniness of the Clinton investigation.
+It takes a look back in anger at the phoniness of the Clinton investigation.
 It also serves as a preview of coming attractions with respect to which we will look back in anger before too long.